parklab/PaSDqc/README.md

 ## Installation
 **PaSDqc is currently in beta.
 A stable release will be available soon.**
 1. clone this repository `git clone https://github.com/parklab/PaSDqc.git`
-2. cd into the directory and run `make`
+2. cd into the newly created `PaSDqc` directory and run `make`
     * This will create the python distribution and install it as a site-package
+    * It will also automatically (try to) install any missing python dependencies
 3. Install [samtools](http://www.htslib.org/download/) and make sure its on your PATH.

 ## Usage